 A very productive lake with good populations of trout and bass.
 Fly-fishing only for both trout and bass.

 5. Lava Flow Campground: unimproved boat launch.

 Cutthroat trout, brook trout

-A large, shallow lake offering good fishing and stunning scenery.
+A large lake with a maximum depth of 10 feet.
+It offers good fishing and stunning scenery.
 Great for a canoe or other small boat.
-Fly fishing only.
+Fly-fishing only.
 Day use area.

 8. DEVIL’S LAKE, Bend—28 mi.
 42 min.

 Rainbow trout, brook trout